-4.3.4 It should be noted that the above targets are provisional and that they should be updated in line with the results of the baseline survey and subsequent travel surveys undertaken at years 1, 3 and 5.
-The Travel Plan will be reviewed after each travel survey at which point if targets have not been achieved, amendments will be agreed between LBS and the Travel Plan Co-ordinator (TPC).
+4.3.4 It should be noted that the above targets are provisional and that they should be updated in line with the results of the baseline survey and subsequent travel

 5 PROPOSED MEASURES

 5.1.1 This section sets out a range of measures that will be implemented at the proposed development.
 These include initiatives that focus on ensuring that employees are made aware of all sustainable travel options to them.